Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/6-cumulus-deep-dive-slides.md

 - Substrate is a blockchain building framework
 - But only "solo" chains
 - Split into runtime/node side
-- Both Polkadot and Cumulus extend substrate
+- Polkadot is built using substrate
+- Cumulus extends substrate to allow any substrate chain to operate as a parachain
 - Polkadot provides APIs to collators

 ---